The Path Less Traveled #014: Hiking Boots vs Trail Runners

 Conclusion

 Each shoe has its own place in one’s outdoor life.
 Trail runners truly are the best summer shoe if you’re doing fast and not-so-dirty miles.
 For durability, think of them like or Jimi Hendrix – great, but will be gone quicker than the reliable pair of shoes in the back of your closet *cough* *cough*.
 If they have a covered ankle, support and safety becomes less of an issue.
 With so many varieties from a ton of brands, it is likely that even if you’re a Debbie Doubter like me, a pair might pique your interest despite your long held traditions.
 Remember that time you found a quicker, more efficient way to complete a longstanding tradition your dad taught you how to do?
-This is the trail ; the disruptor.
+This is the ; the disruptor.
 The two season tent that’s damn good at its job.

 Hiking Boots Trail Runners Hoka One One Camping Backpacking Hiking Shoes